yssource/rhai/README.md

 Examples
 --------

-The repository contains several examples in the `examples` folder:
+A number of examples can be found in the `examples` folder:

 | Example                    | Description                                                               |
 | -------------------------- | ------------------------------------------------------------------------- |